 Being single was slightly more complicated.
 When I was younger I struggled a bit with what a successful gay relationship would look like, if I’m honest I’m probably still struggling with that.
 What’s different now is that I’m feeling a bit more self-content and not worried so much about not being in a relationship, but it’s hard to escape that background concern about what happens as you get older – the fear of growing old alone.

 It’s not difficult to accept that turning 40 is the point where you really start to question what you’re doing, where you’re going.
 Maybe it’s a bit more real because you have a lot of experience of life behind you.
 Here’s my five step plan to help me cope with my mid-life crisis.
 I’m making no assurances that it will be right for anyone else, but take from it what you will.

 I’ve set up my own company, I’m working on a number of freelance and contract projects and I feel in control – nervous, excited and challenged by not having a comfortable permanent employer, but I feel accountable and in control.

-I’m dating.
-The genius of online services such as Gaydar or location-based apps such as Grindr is that these days it seems much easier than ever before to meet guys - guys that want to have sex.
+The genius of location-based apps such as Grindr is that these days it seems easier than ever before to meet guys – guys that want to have sex.

-I’ve been on good dates and bad dates - some guys I’ve seen more than once, some guys I never want to see again.
-The good thing about dating (apart from getting some regular sex) is that it does make you realize that there are plenty of guys out there - finding a boyfriend isn’t actually that difficult.
+Inevitably there will be good dates and bad dates – some guys you really like but they never call you again; some guys that you have a few dates and a bit of fun with; and some guys that you never want to see again.
+The good thing about dating (apart from getting some regular sex) is that it does make you realise that there are plenty of guys out there – finding a boyfriend isn’t actually that difficult.
 Finding the right boyfriend though continues to be a numbers game.

 I’m getting full health screenings through Preventicum – a specialist health service.
 Every two years they do a full test and scan of everything.
 The earlier that any problem is detected, the more chance you have of being able to treat it effectively and recover.